 - to establish whether operational police officers know how to use stop and search powers tactically as part of evidence-based practice to fight crime; and

 - to identify how the powers can be used in a way that builds the public’s trust in the police, supporting the legitimacy of the service rather than eroding it.

 In our report, ‘Stop and Search Powers: Are the police using them effectively and fairly?’, we found that police use of stop and search powers is too often ineffective in tackling crime and procedurally incorrect, thereby threatening the legitimacy of the police.

 Get the press release

-  HMIC will revisit the police use of stop and search powers to assess the progress made against the recommendations in our report.
+HMIC made a commitment in the 2013 report to revisit the police use of stop and search powers to assess the progress made against the recommendations in our report.